redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Tsaritsyn.
 In the Kuban the first volunteers of Denikin's future army were assembling to the south of the Caspian; Whites with some English officers from Persia threatened the Baku Commune, then in the hands of the Reds.
-On the Roumanian frontier Bessarabia was invaded.
+On the Romanian frontier Bessarabia was invaded.
 In the Far East the Japanese were landing at Vladivostok, and, but for the opposition of the United States, would have advanced along the Trans-Siberian railway, and re-established "order" in Asiatic Russia,